Brian Guebert

-Brian Guebert (born December 19, 1981) is a Canadian Football League defensive end who last played for the Winnipeg Blue Bombers.
+Brian Guebert (born December 19, 1981) is a football executive and former Canadian Football League defensive end who last played for the Winnipeg Blue Bombers.

-High school years
+Background

+Early life

 Guebert attended Lutheran Collegiate Bible Institute in Outlook, Saskatchewan, where his team won the six-man Saskatchewan High School Provincial Football Championship in 1998.
 He was selected as the Defensive MVP in the 1999 Can-Am Bowl, and was chosen as the Outstanding Defensive Lineman in the 1999 Saskatchewan Senior Bowl.

 Junior football

 Guebert played with the Saskatoon Hilltops, winning the Canadian Junior Football League championship in 2001, 2002, and 2003.
 In both 2002 and 2003, Guebert was selected as the Prairie Football Conference Outstanding Defensive Lineman.
 He was also chosen as the Hilltops' Outstanding Lineman in 2002 and their Outstanding Graduate in 2003.

-University
+University career

 After completing his tenure with the Hilltops, Guebert moved on to play university football with the University of Saskatchewan Huskies.
 He was selected as a Canada West All-Star in 2004, and both a Canada West All-Star and First Team All-Canadian in 2006.
 He appeared in the Vanier Cup in 2004, 2005, and 2006.

 In addition, Guebert is a member of the 2004-05 Huskie Athletics All Academic 1st Team and 2004-05 CIS Academic All-Canadian Team.